The Delicious Crescent

 5 from 3 votes

-Delicious smoky walnut red pepper chutney, packed with antioxidants, omega-3 fats and phytochemicals.
-The sweet smoky roasted red bell peppers, tart lemon juice, earthy creaminess of walnuts and aromatic spices come together to give you this delectable chutney.
+A delicious, smoky walnut and roasted red pepper chutney packed with antioxidants, omega-3 fats, and phytochemicals.
+The sweet, smoky flavor of roasted red bell peppers, tart lemon juice, rich walnuts, and aromatic spices come together to create a vibrant and flavorful chutney.

 Course :Side Dish